Reporting on K-12 Glossary of Terms

 • the Grade 12 Graduation Program Examinations Scholarship (which was called the Provincial Scholarship Program prior to school year 2006/2007)

-• the Dogwood District/Authority Awards (called the District Scholarship Program prior to 2006/2007), and
+• the District/Authority Scholarships (called the District Scholarship Program prior to 2006/2007)

 There are also 2 specialty scholarships:

 Formerly, there the Passport to Education award stamps.

 Significant changes took effect under the new BC Graduation Program (see 2018 Program).
 As of 2017/2018, the only provincial exams are those still required to meet the Language Arts 12 credits or the French Language 12 credits for the new BC Graduation Program.
 All other Provincial Examinations were discontinued after June 2016.

 A specific type of provincial large-scale assessment designed to allow individual students to demonstrate they have met provincial graduation requirements, in accordance with a specific Graduation Program.
 Provincial examinations are typically held in November, January, April, June and August.